 I really like the concept of vital factors or key result areas in business.
-To be really effective in business or management or sales, you need to know what factors you’re being evaluating by.
-Then, and only then, can you know how you’re performing and what you need to improve.
+To be really effective in business, management, or sales, you need to know what factors you’re being evaluated by.
+Then, and only then can you know how you’re performing and what you need to improve.

 Brian Tracy identifies, but does not describe, the seven key result areas in management.
-He describes them as “similar to the vital functions of the body, such as those indicated by blood pressure, heart rate, respiratory rate, brain-wave activity etc. An absence of any one of these vital funcitons leads to the death of the organism.
-By the same token, you failure perform in a critical result area of your work can lead to the end of your job as well.”
+He describes them as “similar to the vital functions of the body, such as those indicated by blood pressure, heart rate, respiratory rate, brain-wave activity etc. An absence of any one of these vital functions leads to the death of the organism.
+By the same token, your failure to perform in a critical result area of your work can lead to the end of your job as well.”

 Too many business owners mistakenly assume that hiring or promoting the best employees will automatically make their work easier.
 The truth is, the way you manage your people and projects makes all the difference.

 When you’re working with a group, however big or small, effective management is key.
 Coordinating resources in an organized way is an important element of your productivity and success.

 The concept of management isn’t as daunting as it might sound.

 There are just seven key results areas that you need to focus on:

 1. Planning.
 Before you start, list everything you need to do.
 Not only will this save time and improve efficiency, but it’s also probably the most important driver of productivity and success.
 Every minute spent in planning—both short and long-term—saves as many as 10 minutes in implementation.
 Planning helps managers and business owners define their goals and create an action plan for optimal performance and results.

 2. Organizing.
 As your business expands, tasks become more complex, and more people get involved.
 To ensure that everyone performs efficiently and effectively, list and analyze your processes with an objective eye, organize your team’s efforts, and eliminate clutter and redundancies.